5601.0 - Lending Indicators, Apr 2020 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-The value of new loan commitments for housing rose 4.6 per cent in January, seasonally adjusted, according to the latest Australian Bureau of Statistics figures.
+The value of new loan commitments for fixed term personal finance fell sharply in April, down 24.8 per cent, seasonally adjusted, according to the latest Australian Bureau of Statistics figures released today.

 More information is available in Lending Indicators, Australia (cat no. 5601.0).